DBHammer/CTouchstone/README.md

 ## Arithmetic supported
 ### Join
 Mirage can only handle PK-FK joins.
 For joins between primary and foreign keys.
-Mirage supports equal join，anti join，outer join，（anti）semi join。
+Mirage supports equal join, anti join, outer join,（anti）semi join。

-Mirage cannot handel**foreign key join**，**non-key column join** and **self join**
+Mirage cannot handel**foreign key join**,**non-key column join** and **self join**
 ###   Select

 1. Unary selection: Mirage can handle equivalence (=, ≠, in, not in, not like) and inequality arithmetic (>, <, ≥, ≤) for integers, floating point numbers, characters, and dates.

 2. Logical predicates: Mirage can handle arbitrary forms of logical expressions.

-3. Arithmetic predicates: Mirage can handle addition, subtraction, multiplication and division of integers, floating point numbers, and dates in any number of columns in the same table.
+3. Arithmetic predicates: Mirage can handle addition, subtraction, multiplication, and division of integers, floating point numbers, and dates in any number of columns in the same table.
 ### Aggregation
 Mirage supports aggregation on foreign key, and supports sum, count, min, max, and other operators, but does not support aggregation not on non-key.